moonbeam-nyc/snorlax/README.md

   - create a Minikube cluster
   - install the latest Helm release of `snorlax`
   - deploy a dummy deployment, service, ingress, and sleep schedule
-- In another terminal, run `minikube tunnel` to proxy `localhost` to your Minikube cluster ingress service.
+  - starts the minikube tunel to proxy `localhost` to your Minikube cluster ingress service (you'll need to enter your password)
 - Go to [http://localhost](http://localhost) to see either the sleeping page or the dummy deployment (depending on the time of day).

 You can also then try updating the sleep schedule with `kubectl edit sleepschedule dummy`.